 Rebuilding Brokenness by Learning from Nehemiah

 Rebuilding brokenness by learning from Nehemiah will help you restore and renew your life after a shattering experience.
-We live in a broken world and too often it breaks a place deep in our heart.
+We live in a broken world, and too often it breaks a place deep in our hearts.

 Rebuilding Brokenness When You’re Shattered Inside

-Did you know that there are lessons on brokenness to be learned from Nehemiah as he was rebuilding the wall around Jerusalem?
+Did you know that there are lessons on brokenness to be learned from Nehemiah while he rebuilt the Jerusalem wall?

-Your world is your home, your family, where you worship, work, and your involvement in your community.
-This world you daily interact and live in can seem as large as the whole planet.
+Your world is your home, your family, where you worship, work, and are involved in your community.
+Your daily interactions with and living in can seem as large as the whole planet.

 So whether it is relationships and divorce or drifting of children, friends, or hurtful situations at church or work, there are lessons that you can learn from the book of Nehemiah.

-These lessons can help you in rebuilding brokenness when you’re shattered inside.
+These lessons can help you rebuild brokenness in your life when you’re shattered inside.

 Nehemiah Rebuilding Broken Wall